kubesphere/website/content/en/docs/project-user-guide/grayscale-release/blue-green-deployment.md

 - You need to enable [KubeSphere Service Mesh](../../../pluggable-components/service-mesh/).
 - You need to create a workspace, a project and an account (`project-regular`).
 Please refer to [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project) if they are not ready yet.
 - You need to sign in with the `project-admin` account and invite `project-regular` to the corresponding project.
 Please refer to [these steps to invite a member](../../../quick-start/create-workspace-and-project#task-3-create-a-project).
-- You need to enable **Application Governance** and have an available app so that you can implement blue-green deployment for it.
+- You need to enable **Application Governance** and have an available app so that you can implement the blue-green deployment for it.
 The sample app used in this tutorial is Bookinfo.
 For more information, see [Deploy Bookinfo and Manage Traffic](../../../quick-start/deploy-bookinfo-to-k8s/).

 ## Create Blue-green Deployment Job